sveawebpay/php-integration/README.md

-  ->setInvoiceId()                // required for invoice ->setInvoiceDistributionType()  // required for invoice ->setContractNumber()           // required for payment plan ->setOrderId()                  // required for card and direct bank ->setCountryCode()              // required ->addCreditOrderRow()           // optional, use to specify a new credit row, i.e. for amounts not present in the original order
+  ->setInvoiceId()                // required for invoice ->setInvoiceDistributionType()  // required for invoice ->setContractNumber()           // required for payment plan ->setOrderId()                  // required for card, direct bank and accountCredit ->setCountryCode()              // required ->addCreditOrderRow()           // optional, use to specify a new credit row, i.e. for amounts not present in the original order
   ->addCreditOrderRows()          // optional